 Your gentle spirit allowed you to make it through my million plus episodes of embarrassment, calamity, hilarity and “what-the-hun?”
 (I grew up a little Pennsylvania Dutch) moments.
 Somehow, you managed a store with all thirteen of your children clamoring for your attention, throughout the day, in one way or another.
 Remember when you connected our home phone with the store’s intercom system?
 Unexpected.
 Public.
 Drama.
 I can’t apologize enough for that!

 I’ll never forget evenings or early mornings at the family business when you’d allow me to sit down with you and the new (but used) MAI Basic Four computers.
 You taught me a strange new language.
 I’d sit up on that mezzanine overlooking the store, with those amber screens flashing wonderful and curious possibilities to my eyes and into my mind.
 My foray into the digital realm began in your office.
 You encouraged me as you taught yourself how to use those powerful electronic devices.
-Some of the older leadership in the store opposed it all.
+Some of the older leadership in the store opposed it.
 They thought you were crazy.
 What good would come of such a trendy contraption?

-Bicycling and tennis were your escape from the business and busyness.
+Bicycling and tennis were your escape from the business and busy-ness.
 Putting on those records was your escape, too, basking in the sounds of those LPs in the semi-quiet of the living room.
 You loved that Messianic Jewish worship music!
 I can still hear your soft clap and see that little charismatic jig you would occasionally break out.

 You were also a huge fan of Bill Gaither’s music.
 There was this one kid’s album (unlike Gaither’s typical Gospel Quartet music) that he produced with a computer-oriented song called “Input Output”.
 I can still remember the sound of putting that cassette in the old Hitachi stereo system.
 The buttons clicked—sometimes would stick—and the speakers cracked just a little bit.
 The chorus rang out: “Input.
 Output.
 What goes in must come out.
 Input.
 Output.
 That is what it’s all about.
 Input.
 Output.
-Your mind is a computer whose input, output daily you must choose.”
+Your mind is a computer whose Input Output daily you must choose.”
 It was a timeless message.

 Thank you for the remarkable output of faith, hope and love that now flows from your children in different and beautiful ways.

+I love you so much, Dad.
 Thank you for choosing me.